raspberrypilearning/drum-star/en/step_2.md

 Click **Choose a Backdrop** and search for `bedroom`.

-**Choose:** Select a bedroom and add it to your project.
+Select a bedroom and add it to your project.
 We chose `Bedroom 3`.

 ![The stage showing the 'Bedroom 3' backdrop.](images/bedroom3.png)

 --- /task ---

+In Scratch, you can add code to the Stage.

 --- task ---

-In Scratch, you can add code to the Stage.

 Click on your bedroom backdrop from the Stage pane and add this code: